trantienduchn/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 When you read a Jmap message, some calculated properties are expected to be fast to retrieve, like `preview`, `hasAttachment`.
 James does it by pre-calculating and storing them into a message projection table(`message_fast_view_projection`).
 Consequently the following fetches are optimized by reading directly from the projection table instead of calculating it again.
-The underlying data is immutable so there's no inconsistency risk.
+The underlying data is immutable so there's no inconsistency risk if there're not updated projections.
+But still you can face to a performance issue, how bad is it depends on how many of not updated projections.

-#### How to detect the inconsistencies
+#### How to detect the not updated projections

 You can take a look at the `MessageFastViewProjection` health check at [webadmin documentation](https://github.com/apache/james-project/blob/master/src/site/markdown/server/manage-webadmin.md#check-all-components).
+It provides to you a check bases on the ratio of missed projection reads.

 #### How to solve

-There are some latencies between a source update and its projections updates.
-Incoherency problems arise when reads are performed in this time-window.
-We piggyback the projection update on missed Jmap read in order to decrease the outdated time window for a given entry.
-You should be concerned if the health check still returns `degraded` for a while, there's a possible thing you can do is looking at James logs for more clues.
+Since the MessageFastViewProjection is self healing.
+You should be concerned only if the health check still returns `degraded` for a while, there's a possible thing you can do is looking at James logs for more clues.

 ### Mailboxes